 This is because Diane Lockhart continues to, after three seasons, be the voice of the show’s writers as they stare down the maw of current events.
 Perhaps because the initial plan for “Good Fight” was initially tied up in the Kings’ expectation that Hillary Clinton would win the 2016 presidential election, the show has moved over the seasons from shock in Season 1 to frustration in Season 2 to an almost amused sort of rage in Season 3.
 More than once on “The Good Wife,” Diane actively campaigned within the system to become a judge; now, she’s an active freedom fighter rejecting the mainstream status quo — and it’s a joy to see how much Baranski is loving it.

 The only real danger to Baranski’s dominance over the series is new guest star Michael Sheen, who continues to demonstrate his massive range in developing characters — here, he’s an insane force of chaos who brings rich moments of humor and terror.

 Beyond the extreme shifts in the show’s protagonist, this season also continues breaking down its format, going so far as to take a bold new approach to the sort of complicated exposition that these complicated times require.
-Each episode so far contains a breakout “The Good Fight Short” that functions like last season’s popular favorite “Animated Guide to Impeachment.”
+Each episode so far contains a breakout “The Good Fight Short” (created by Head Gear Animation) that functions like last season’s popular favorite “Animated Guide to Impeachment.”

 Whether doing an animated short every episode instead of just once in a while could prove to be tiring by the end of the season remains to be seen, but the season is also full of interesting twists, including musical numbers and other touches of surreality.
 It’s a show with a genuine sense of innovation in play, a quiet revolt hiding behind the mask of a legal drama.